Fun Fiery Text Effect in Adobe Photoshop

 Next, you’re ready to type in your desired text by clicking the type tool or selecting T on the keyboard.

 With the type tool selected, select your font choice on the options bar at the top of the screen.
 Serif fonts tend to work best for this demonstration so I chose Engravers MT.
 I could have also used Times New Roman Bold.
 Size is your choice but I chose 120pt.

-If can use Free Transform to resize your text by going to Edit on the menu bar and selecting Free Transform or Control/Command+T. While holding down the shift key resize your text by pulling any square on the box in desired direction until size is reached.
-To move the text click anywhere inside the box and drag to desired location.
+If can use Free Transform to resize your text by going to Edit on the menu bar and selecting Free Transform or Control/Command+T. While holding down the shift key resize your text by pulling any square on the box in the desired direction until the size is reached.
+To move the text click anywhere inside the box and drag to the desired location.
 I moved my text to the bottom center of my document.
-When done accept the transformation by clicking the check mark at the top of the menu banner and exit.
+When done accept the transformation by clicking the checkmark at the top of the menu banner and exit.
 You can also accept clicking enter on the keyboard.

 Now we want to convert our text to pixels.
 To do this go to the Layer menu at the top of the screen and choose Rasterize, then choose Type.

 In the layers palette, you will notice that the text layer directly above background has been changed to a normal, pixel-based layer.
 Now create a copy of this layer by making sure the layer is selected then press Control/Command+J.

 Turn the copy off by press the eye icon to the left of the layer box.
 The eye should disappear and the copy will disappear from the document screen, but it is still there whenever you turn the eye back on.

 Click on the original text layer in the layer palette to select it to design the fire.

 We will first need to rotate the image in order to use the wind filter, which only works left to right or right to left.
 Go to Image on the menu bar and select Rotate Canvas and then choose 90 degrees CW (clockwise).